 GPS Student Community Life

-Asbury University’s School of Graduate and Professional Studies (GPS) is part of a distinguished, faith-based university in the Christian liberal arts tradition.
-Additional information regarding Community Expectations for students enrolled in the Adult Professional Studies Program and the Graduate Program can be found in the specific program Student Handbooks.
+Information regarding Community Expectations for students enrolled in the Adult Professional Studies Program and Graduate Studies can be found in the specific program Student Handbooks.

 OFFICIAL COMMUNICATION THROUGH ASBURY UNIVERSITY EMAIL ACCOUNT